makersacademy/takeaway-challenge/README.md

 ##MVP Roadmap##
 Extracted prototype road map to provide focus and clarity on development steps from the user stories.
 ```
-MVp1 - User can see a dish, place an order for it, check that the total price equals the price of the dish, confirm order and recieve a text to say it is on-route.
+MVp1 - User can check menu, place an order for it, check the order totals before purchase, confirm order and recieve a text to say it is on-route.

 MVp2 - User can see a dish, place *multiple orders* for it, check that the total price equals the *combined price of the dishes*, confirm order and recieve a text to say it is on-route.